iNewLegend/iNewLegend/docs/oop/composition-vs-inheritance/README.md

 ### Advantages of Composition
 - **Flexible Ability Assignment**: Animals can have multiple abilities, and abilities can be easily combined or changed without altering the class hierarchy.
-- **Code Reusability**: Ability classe
+- **Code Reusability**: Ability classes
 - **Easy Extension**: New abilities can be added or modified without affecting existing code.

 This composition-based approach provides a more flexible and maintainable solution compared to a rigid inheritance hierarchy.

 ### **Summary:**
 * **Inheritance:** Results in a rigid and complex hierarchy that is challenging to extend and manage, particularly when animals have multiple overlapping traits.
-* **Composition:** Provides a flexible, maintainable solution for sharing abilities among various animals.modular approach allowing for the easy combination of different abilities and behaviors, accommodating new traits and reducing complexity.
+* **Composition:** Provides a flexible, maintainable solution for sharing abilities among various animals. modular approach allowing for the easy combination of different abilities and behaviors, accommodating new traits and reducing complexity.